 El Niño Food Crisis

-- In Papua New Guinea, drought and frost are affecting up to 3 million people, destroying crops and livestock.
-The effects on the landscape are clearly visible and the communities, who previously relied heavily on agriculture and farming, are suffering from severe food shortages.
-Creeks and streams have dried up, forcing villagers to use alternative sources of water and compromising hygiene practices which can increase cases of water-borne disease.
+- In Papua New Guinea, drought and frost are affected up to 3 million people, destroying crops and livestock.
+The effects on the landscape were clearly visible and the communities, who previously relied heavily on agriculture and farming, suffered from severe food shortages.
+Creeks and streams dried up, forcing villagers to use alternative sources of water and compromising hygiene practices which can increase cases of water-borne disease.

-- In Ethiopia, emergency food and other humanitarian aid are needed for 9.7 million drought affected people.
+- In Ethiopia, emergency food and other humanitarian aid were needed for 9.7 million drought affected people.

-- In Zimbabwe, an estimated 4.1 million people will require humanitarian aid due to a long, hard, lean season ahead of harvests next March.
+- In Zimbabwe, an estimated 4.1 million people required humanitarian aid due to a long, hard, lean season ahead of harvests.

-- In Malawi, 6.5 million people, more than half the rural population, need assistance.
+- In Malawi, 6.5 million people, more than half the rural population, needed assistance.

-- In Guatemala and Honduras, which have been hit by drought two years running, hundreds of thousands of farmers have suffered the partial or total loss of their crops through drought and changes to the seasons.
+- In Guatemala and Honduras, which were hit by drought two years running, hundreds of thousands of farmers suffered the partial or total loss of their crops through drought and changes to the seasons.

-What we’re seeing right now is also a sobering reminder of the critical need for increased long-term support to vulnerable countries to adapt to the impacts of growing climate disruption.
+What we’re seeing right now around the world is also a sobering reminder of the critical need for increased long-term support to vulnerable countries to adapt to the impacts of growing climate disruption.
 Prevention is better than cure.

 What Oxfam is doing to mitigate the impacts of El Niño

-- In Papua New Guinea (PNG), with the help of the Australian Government, we’re supporting communities to remain resilient to drought through our water, sanitation, hygiene, and livelihoods assistance, as well as an emphasis on awareness raising and public health messaging to support good hygiene practices.
-We’re continuing to monitor the situation closely and coordinate with the PNG Government at national and provincial levels, as well as partners and other NGOs on the ground, to ensure there are effective overall preparedness measures.
+- In Papua New Guinea (PNG), with the help of the Australian Government, we supported communities remain resilient to drought through our water, sanitation, hygiene, and livelihoods assistance, as well as an emphasis on awareness raising and public health messaging to support good hygiene practices.

-- In Ethiopia, we’re working in areas most affected by food shortages to assist communities facing plummeting livestock prices and poor harvests.
-This includes a cash-for-work program, the distribution of animal feed and livestock vaccinations and the supply of water through water trucking and repair of boreholes, and public health promotion.
+- In Ethiopia, we worked in areas most affected by food shortages to assist communities facing plummeting livestock prices and poor harvests.
+This included a cash-for-work program, the distribution of animal feed and livestock vaccinations and the supply of water through water trucking and repair of boreholes, and public health promotion.

-- In Somalia, we’ve helped to restore community water sources, provided training around the management of water and reducing the impact of floods, and supported people to access nutrition and health services.
+- In Somalia, we helped to restore community water sources, provided training around the management of water and reducing the impact of floods, and supported people to access nutrition and health services.

-- In Malawi, Oxfam is working with other NGOs to provide cash transfers to people in the districts most affected by food shortages.
-We’re also increasing activities such as public messaging about nutrition to prepare people for worsening conditions, within our existing long term development projects.
+- In Malawi, Oxfam worked with other NGOs to provide cash transfers to people in the districts most affected by food shortages.
+We also increased activities such as public messaging about nutrition to prepare people for worsening conditions, within our existing long term development projects.

-- In Latin America, Oxfam is helping to build the resilience of communities in Guatemala, Honduras, Nicaragua, El Salvador and Colombia to ongoing droughts, including through cash transfers, training in soil and water conservation, assistance to farmers to diversify their crops and hygiene promotion to reduce risks of malnutrition.
+- In Latin America, Oxfam helped to build the resilience of communities in Guatemala, Honduras, Nicaragua, El Salvador and Colombia to ongoing droughts, through cash transfers, training in soil and water conservation, assistance to farmers to diversify their crops and hygiene promotion to reduce risks of malnutrition.

 Donate to the International Crisis Fund